 Are we humans really rational thinkers?
 Don’t you think our cognitive minds harbor biases based on the first piece of information we encounter and make relations to further arguments and discussions?

-With corona virus around, to compare the count of affected countries, we blindly look at the active cases.
-For example, India having 276,685 active Covid-19 cases is compared to be worst hit than Russia which has 215,152 active viral cases.
+With coronavirus around, to compare the count of affected countries, we blindly look at the active cases.
+For example, India has 276,685 active Covid-19 cases is compared to be the worst hit than Russia which has 215,152 active viral cases.
 Now let’s dig a little deeper, Russia’s population reaches up to 14.45 crore (2018), While India’s population according to the 2018 census is 135.26 crore. …Now what do you think?

-When we actually look at it, India, has lesser active corona virus cases with only 0.020% of the population when compared to Russia with 0.149% of the country’s population.
-Unfortunately, our minds fail to make such analysis, but take heuristics to decide with only the figures available on face.
+When we actually look at it, India has lesser active coronavirus cases with only 0.020% of the population when compared to Russia with 0.149% of the country’s population.
+Unfortunately, our minds fail to make such analysis but take heuristics to decide with only the figures available on the face.

 Although these heuristics are sometimes effective, they often lead to serious errors of judgment.

-Doesn’t it seem like we use anchors (initial information), to make subsequent judgement?
-Once an anchor is set, other judgement are made by adjusting away from that anchor.
+Doesn’t it seem like we use anchors (initial information), to make a subsequent judgment?
+Once an anchor is set, other judgements are made by adjusting away from that anchor.
 There is a bias toward interpreting other information around the anchor.
 Future negotiations also depend upon the anchors we set.
 This tendency is called Anchoring Bias.

-We manifest positive attitude towards our decisions we make based on biased information and judgments, while we believe that we are less likely to experience a negative event.
-And this phenomena is “the illusion of invulnerability“.
-For instance, it makes us believe that, it’s ok not to wear seat-belts while driving.
-Since the last time when we were driving we made it safe even without fastening the seat-belt.
+We manifest a positive attitude towards our decisions we make based on biased information and judgments, while we believe that we are less likely to experience a negative event.
+And this phenomenon is “the illusion of invulnerability”.
+For instance, it makes us believe that it’s ok not to wear seat-belts while driving.
+Since the last time when we were driving, we made it safe even without fastening the seat-belt.
 Previous experiences anchor our opinions.
-Hence our brains tune into optimism and ignores the probability of negatives.
+Hence our brains tune into optimism and ignore the probability of negatives.
 This is called Optimism Bias.

 Modus vivendi: Manner of living